patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 Feel free to adjust the scripts to your personal or corporates needs, however it would be really awesome if you could share any improvements back with the community - thanks for any contributions!
 Any feedback, ideas and - of course - pull requests are strongly welcome!

+## TODO

+- [x] Rewrite script to use parameters instead of hardcoded values within script file
+- [ ] Being able to update existing documents instead of always creating new one
+- [ ] Support for multiple VMware vCenter connections, using same credentials
+- [ ] Support for multiple VMware vCenter connections, using different credentials

 ## REQUIREMENTS

 * Operating System: any Windows OS with PowerShell installed (PowerShell Core not supported)